This article is co-written by Sam Watson from financial analysis software firm Advali.

 In such a fast-paced world it’s important for executives to receive high-quality information in a timely manner.
-With all the global change happening as a result of COVID-19, the ability to make quick decisions will more than ever before be the difference between businesses surviving and failing.
+With all the global change happening as a result of COVID-19, the ability to make quick decisions will, more than ever before, be the difference between businesses surviving and failing.
 Being able to identify where your company can quickly cut back on non-essential expenses to ride out a decline in revenue; knowing your team's workload and where you need to target sales; seeing trends in customer behaviour and how they engage with your channels helping you identify a potential new virtual offering; spending less time on activities with low margin and focusing on those with high impact; actioning low effort quick wins; and forecasting for long term growth.
-All of these activities become possible with right data and intelligence.
+All of these activities become possible with the right data and intelligence.

 However, making a quick ‘wrong’ decision can be just as detrimental as making no decision at all which is why basing decisions on timely, accurate and reliable data is so vital.
 The amount of information you can gather about your customers and the various ways you can analyse that information to drive business growth and innovation is remarkable.
 Now is the time to start using business intelligence (BI) to transform your business into a more efficient and smarter operation.

 Simply put, business intelligence (BI) leverages software and services to take your businesses data and transform this into actionable insights that help to inform your strategic and tactical business decisions.
 BI tools are those tools which access and analyze data sets and present the findings in reports, summaries, dashboards, graphs, charts and maps to provide you and your management team with detailed intelligence about the state of your business.